russelarms/OffsetAnimator/README.md

 }
 ```

+## Requirements

-Library's min sdk version is 11.
+Min sdk version is 11.
+The library doesn't have any transitive dependencies.

 ## Scene